What Is an Admin Fee? [2026 Renter’s Guide]

 Final Thoughts on Admin Fees

-When you are moving into an apartment for the first time, the fees can be a bit overwhelming.
+If you’re moving into an apartment for the first time, fees can be a bit overwhelming.
 That’s why it’s important to know what you’re paying for.
 The rental administrative fee serves as a claim or holding fee to hold the property as the landlord checks your details and finalizes the last few steps of the rental application process.

 Now you can head into your apartment search with more confidence.
 And if you're in need of rental matches tailored to your needs, turn your sights to Apartment List and our vast catalog of listings.